paritytech/xcm-docs/src/journey/transact.md

 # Transact
-XCM has an instruction that allows for the execution of calls (from a `RuntimeCall` in a Frame-based system, to a smart contract function call in an EVM-based system) in a consensus system.
+XCM contains an instruction that allows for the execution of calls (from a `RuntimeCall` in a FRAME-based system, to a smart contract function call in an EVM-based system) in a consensus system.
 It is the `Transact` instruction and it looks like this:

 ```rust,noplayground